 - However, it doesn't appear to be a random choice to give him the Foe Yay.
 He does seem to have a Freudian Excuse for this rather...
 Freudian goal:

-- Growing the Beard: The general consensus about the MM 3 album; Get Equipped was lighthearted but a bit formulaic, while the new album has deeper lyrics and different song styles and themes.
+- Growing the Beard: The general consensus about the MM3 album; Get Equipped was lighthearted but a bit formulaic, while History Repeating has deeper lyrics, more story, and different song styles and themes.

 - Ho Yay: Listen to Hell Has Frozen Over and try to say that it doesn't smack of a love declaration between Fireman and Iceman.

 - Painful Rhyme: From The Annihilation of Monsteropolis: